ionic-team/ionic-docs/docs/developing/ios.md

 :::info Looking for the legacy iOS guide?

 The Developing for iOS guide has officially migrated to the [Capacitor documentation for iOS](https://capacitorjs.com/docs/ios).
-If you need to access the legacy documentation, you can find it at the [legacy developing for iOS guide](/docs/v6/developing/ios).
+If you need to access the legacy documentation, you can find it under the [legacy developing for iOS guide](/docs/v6/developing/ios).

 :::